Article first published in The Travelling Boomer

 The best solution, though, is just to shop hard.
 If you can find a deal that’s cheap enough to start with, it could still be good value even with the single supplement.
 In recent years I’ve taken cruises that cost me the price of a hotel room — not as cheap as if I’d shared a cabin, but still at a great price.
 Subscribing to travel and cruise newsletters is a good way to find these deals.

 The last strategy is to look for another solo traveller who wants to split costs: for example, some cruise lines, like Holland America, will hook you up with someone of the same sex who wants to share a cabin.
-There are also organizations like the Connecting solo travel network that offer a forum for singles looking for travel partners.

 Watching the bags